SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 <br/>

-The CallQueueService.cs file defines the **CallQueueService** class, which establishes the connection to the Azure Queue Storage.
+The CallQueueService.cs file defines the **CallQueueService** class, which establishes the connection to Azure Queue Storage.
 That class also contains the methods for adding, removing (dequeuing), and retrieving the calls from the queue.

 ```csharp
 public class CallQueueService